Garmin Fenix 7 review: all-round brilliance

 In short, get a chest strap if you want to make the most of all the excellent BPM-based training and performance insights.

-The Fenix has always been Garmin’s navigation powerhouse and you now get precision multiband-GNSS (only on the Sapphire Solar Editions) that Garmins says gives you “access to multiple frequencies sent by navigation satellites for improved position accuracy in area where GNSS signals are reflected, weak or typically don’t penetrate.”
+The Fenix has always been Garmin’s navigation powerhouse and you now get precision multiband-GNSS (albeit only on the Sapphire Solar Editions).
+Garmin says this gives you “access to multiple frequencies sent by navigation satellites for improved position accuracy in area where GNSS signals are reflected, weak or typically don’t penetrate.”

 Garmin’s music smarts are here too.
 You get offline storage and playback for playlists from your Spotify, Deezer or Amazon Music.
 Connecting wireless headphones to run phone-free is wonderfully simple and connectivity was solid.
 The addition of the touchscreen also made managing the smart notifications and contactless payments much easier.